xanderhades/railsgoat/notes.md

 # Vulnerability Discovery Techniques
-My approach is documented here, and in the various commits in this PR: https://github.com/xanderhades/railsgoat/pull/1
+My approach is documented here, and in the various commits in these pull requests: https://github.com/xanderhades/railsgoat/pulls?q=is%3Apr

 ## tools used
 brakeman, Burp Suite